jamesknelson/letterhouse-hugo-theme/exampleSite/content/letter/rich-content/index.md

 author = "Hugo Authors"
 title = "Rich Content"
 date = "2019-03-10"
-blurb = [
+blurb = '''
-    "A brief description of Hugo Shortcodes",
+A brief description of Hugo Shortcodes.

-    "As they can be used within a Letterhouse installation" ] tags = [
+As they can be used within a Letterhouse installation.
+'''
+tags = [
     "shortcodes",
     "privacy",